wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-business-continuity/includes/impact-business-shifts.md

 Teams with significant decreases in external collaboration may be struggling to maintain connectivity with customers.
 When companies respond to business shifts, they often become more inwardly focused.
 It may be difficult for sales teams to schedule time with customers that are focusing on other priorities.
 On the other hand, functions that provide support to customers could see an uptick in customer external collaboration.

 > [!NOTE]
-> External collaboration hours include collaboration with personal domains (gmail.com, yahoo.com, etc.).
+> External collaboration hours include collaboration with personal domains (gmail, yahoo, etc.).
 To exclude personal domains, customize the “external email hours” and “external meeting hours” metrics in the query.
 >

 ### Report: Are employees engaged and connected?